limix/CellRegMap/input_files.md

 # Dimensionality

-Specified dimensionality for each of the terms, with n the total number of cells:
+Specified dimensionality for each of the terms, where n is the total number of cells:

 * **y**: n x 1 (only one gene tested at a time)
 * **W**: n x c, where c is the number of fixed effect covariates (e.g., age, sex..)